 ISYS is part of the Michigan State University, the first land-grant university in America.
 From its beginning MSU has been a leader in scientific outreach and engagement.

 While originally funded by the State of Michigan, the Institute for the Study of Youth Sports (ISYS) is now primarily self-funded through grants and donations.
 Tax deductible donations from ISYS alumni and friends allow us to fund new research initiatives, support graduate students through research assisantships, and fund student projects.

-To help us maximize the benefits of youth sports for all individuals involved, or for additional information about giving a gift to ISYS, please contact Melissa Phillips or Julie Bird at the College of Education Office of Development
+To help us maximize the benefits of youth sports for all individuals involved, or for additional information about giving a gift to ISYS, please contact Melissa Lynch or Julie Bird at the College of Education Office of Development